vehicle-lang/tutorial/tutorial.md

 Combined together, these four points make practical use of verification techniques inaccessible for majority of machine learning practicioners and even researchers, despite of the high demand for safety guarantees in complex intelligent systems.
 Imagine, for example, a designer of a chatbot who tries to prove that the chatbot does not offend or mislead a human user, and suppose they were lucky enough to install one available neural network verifier.
 For a start, their neural network maybe too big to verify, so they need to make it small enough.
 Next, they need to define formally what "offend or mislead" is, the task that is made harder by having to use a relatively low-level language of the verifier that expects the properties to be stated on the level of individual inputs and neurons.
 If they have made through that hurdle, and finally can run the "verify" command line, they may suddenly find that their property fails for the model they have.
 So, they need to return to square one and train a different model, that does satisfy the property.
 Unfortunately, the installed verifier will not be able to help with this task!

+### What does Vehicle Team Propose?

 Surely, something can be done to ease the effort!?
 In this tutorial, we present the tool Vehicle that does just that: it provides an environment that allows one to express neural network specifications in a high-level, human-readable format.
 Then it compiles them into low-level queries that can be passed automatically to verifiers to prove whether the specification holds or provide a counterexample.
-If the specification cannot be verified, Vehicle gives one an option to automatically generated a new loss fuction that can be used to train the model to satisfy the stated property.
+If the specification cannot be verified, Vehicle gives one an option to automatically generate a new loss fuction that can be used to train the model to satisfy the stated property.
 Once a specification has been verified (possibly after property-driven re-training), Vehicle allows one to export the proof to an interactive theorem prover, and reason about the behavior of the complex system that embeds the machine learning model.

+Vehicle programs can be compiled to an unusually broad set of backends,
+including:

+ a) regularisaton functions for Tensorflow which can be used to guide both specification-directed training and gradient-based counter-example search.

+ b) queries for the Marabou neural network verifier, which can be used to formally prove that the network obeys the specification.

+ c) Agda specifications, which are tightly coupled to the original network and verification result, in order to scalably and maintainably construct larger proofs about machine learning-enhanced systems.

 Currently, Vehicle supports the verifier Marabou, the ITP Agda, and the ONNX format for neural networks.

+### Objectives of this Tutorial

+This tutorial will give an introduction to the Vehicle tool (https://github.com/vehicle-lang/vehicle) and its conceptual approach to modelling specifications for machine learning systems via functional programming.
+It will teach the participants to understand the range of problems that arise in neural network property specification, verification and training, and will give a hands-on experience on solving these problems at a level of a higher-order specification language with dependent types.

 ## Vehicle Preliminaries